This dog has a thick coat of fur despite its origins in Morocco, a country known for its hot temperatures.

 Aidi adult dog food: To maintain the health of the muscles and joints of this active breed, it needs lean protein in its dog bowl.
-This may take the form of salmon, chicken, turkey, or all of the above.
-Fat in its diet is necessary to fuel its daily walking, running, and exploring.
-Vitamin A helps head off cataracts in this breed.
-Dog food that contains carrots provides Vitamin A. Spinach in its dog food provides vitamin C (among many other nutrients) that helps this breed’s immune system function at its best.
+Fat is necessary to fuel daily walking, running, and exploring.
+Vitamin A and taurine help ward off cataracts in this breed.
+Dog food that contains carrots provides Vitamin A. Spinach in its dog food provides Vitamin C (among many other nutrients) that helps this breed’s immune system function at its best.

 Maintenance and Grooming